Welcome to the website of our foundation Herdenkingspalen Hollands Kroon, founded 29 March 2019.

 They have fought for our freedom and as said many have given their lives.
 We should not ever forget this.

-With the remembrance posts, crew members from different nationalities are commemorated.
 In the municipality Hollands Kroon, crew members from the following countries were crashed:

 United States of America